Common Darter

 Key Features

-- Yellow longitudinal stripes on the legs
+- Yellow or cream stripes running down the length of otherwise black legs

 When You’ll See Them